perfana/perfana-docs/docs/administration/administration.md

 ---

-> This feature can be used to set ***enterprise-wide*** requirements for specific metrics.
+> This feature can be used to set ***enterprise-wide*** Service Level Objectives for specific metrics.
 The check results are recorded and the results can be viewed over time aggregated by `team` and `system under test`

 ---